SophieL8/Plastic-degrading-enzymes/README.md

 There are two main types of scripts in this repository:
 1) Jupyter Notebook Scripts: specific to using Tara Oceans and Global Topsoil data for plastic degradation enzyme and specie identification.
-2) General Python Scripts: more generalized to be used with different datasets in the same format.
+2) Python Scripts: more generalized to be used with different datasets in the same format.

 ---